 Beyond low-self esteem, there may be mental health-related causes behind your negative thought patterns, like depression.
 One of the major symptoms of depression is, you guessed it, negative thoughts.
 Depression can make us feel unworthy of love and life, even if we have everything we could wish for.

-Having mental health issues can make your situation more complex, but it is important to know that these types of health issues are highly treatable.
-You are more than deserving of self-love and getting help is the first, most important step of your journey!
+Having mental health issues can make your situation more complex, but it is important to know that these types of health issues are highly treatable, especially with the assistance of a mental health professional.
+You are deserving of self-love, and getting help is the first, most important step of your journey!

 How to Break the Cycle of Negative Thinking

-In order to overcome your negative thoughts, you are going to need two things: self-awareness and a willingness to love yourself.
+In order to overcome your negative thought process, you are going to need two things: self-awareness and a willingness to love yourself.
 Once you are armed with these two tools, take a look below to learn more about how you can break free of the cycle of negative thinking.

 1. Become Aware of the Thoughts That Are Affecting You